nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 The following tests have been written, which can be found in ``src/lr-wpan/tests/``:

 * ``lr-wpan-ack-test.cc``:  Check that acknowledgments are being used and issued in the correct order.
+* ``lr-wpan-cca-test.cc``: Test the behavior of CCA under specific circumstances (Hidden terminal and CCA vulnerable windows)
 * ``lr-wpan-collision-test.cc``:  Test correct reception of packets with interference and collisions.
+* ``lr-wpan-ed-test.cc``: Test the energy detection (ED) capabilities of the Lr-Wpan implementation.
 * ``lr-wpan-error-model-test.cc``:  Check that the error model gives predictable values.
+* ``lr-wpan-ifs-test.cc``:  Check that the Intraframe Spaces (IFS) are being used and issued in the correct order.
+* ``lr-wpan-mac-test.cc``: Test various MAC capabilities such different types of scanning and RX_ON_WHEN_IDLE.
 * ``lr-wpan-packet-test.cc``:  Test the 802.15.4 MAC header/trailer classes
-* ``lr-wpan-pd-plme-sap-test.cc``:  Test the PLME and PD SAP per IEEE 802.15.4
+* ``lr-wpan-pd-plme-sap-test.cc``:  Test the PLME and PD primitives from Lr-wpan's PHY.
 * ``lr-wpan-spectrum-value-helper-test.cc``:  Test that the conversion between power (expressed as a scalar quantity) and spectral power, and back again, falls within a 25% tolerance across the range of possible channels and input powers.
-* ``lr-wpan-ifs-test.cc``:  Check that the Intraframe Spaces (IFS) are being used and issued in the correct order.
 * ``lr-wpan-slotted-csmaca-test.cc``:  Test the transmission and deferring of data packets in the Contention Access Period (CAP) for the slotted CSMA/CA (beacon-enabled mode).

+The test suite ``lr-wpan-cca-test.cc`` demenostrate some known CCA behaviors.
+The test suite includes a test that demonstrates the well known hidden terminal problem.
+The second test included in the test suite shows a known vulnerability window (192us) in CCA that can cause a false positive identification of channel as IDLE caused by the turnAround delay between the CCA and the actual transmission of the frame.

 Validation
 **********